respond-framework/rudy/packages/rudy/docs/differences-from-rfr.md

 - URL handling has been extended to include hash strings and "state" (as in the browser pushState API), through the corresponding keys in routing actions
 - There is an extensible asynchronous middleware API.
+A Redux routing action becomes a request, and the request passes though the configured middlewares.
   The default middlewares replicate similar behaviour to redux-first-router, but they are much more flexible.
 - All callbacks are asynchronous (i.e. if callbacks return promises, the remaining middlewares do not execute until the promise is resolved).
-Since changing the URL is a middleware, callbacks that happen before the URL change can delay the URL change.
+Since both callbacks and changing the URL are examples of middleware, callbacks that happen before the URL change can delay, change, or cancel the URL change.
+- Actions can be blocked by returning false (or a promise that resolves to false) from callbacks taht occur before the transition, such as `beforeLeave`.
+  They can be unblocked by dispatching `confirm(canLeave)`, which continues or cancels the request/action as appropriate.
 - Callbacks can be defined both globally and in specific routes and they will be executed concurrently
 - Callbacks can be set up to happen on both SSR and hydrate, which is useful for